AnthonyW2/Pearson-eBook-Downloader/README.md

 Brief steps for using the browser-based tool:
 1. Clone this repository to your local computer.
 2. Open the main index.html file in your web browser of choice.
-3. Follow the brief instructions at the bottom of the page on how to use it.
+3. Follow the instructions at the bottom of the page on how to use it.